veresbogdan/OpenStackFairnessService/README.rst

 ================

-A service to enforce a fair resource utilization in a OpenStack infrastructure by automatic and dynamic reallocation of the resources (cpu, mem, disk, network) during runtime.
+A service to enforce a fair resource utilization in a OpenStack infrastructure by automatic and dynamic reallocation of the resources (cpu_bogo, mem, disk, network) during runtime.

 ----